alanaahart/Home-Improvement/README.md

 - Used to connect to the **Financial Modeling Prep (FMP) API**
 - Extracted financial data
 - Cleaned and transformed data using `pandas` for compatibility with Tableau
+- Performed time series forecasting with Prophet for Home Depot and Lowe’s (8-quarter revenue projection)

 ### Financial Modeling Prep API
 - Queried endpoints for: